4-H Food Plot Project

 When: Deadline to register is July 1.
 Youth are encouraged to start project activities (e.g., identify site, collect soil samples, apply soil amendments) months prior to registration deadline.
 Deadline for submitting food plot project books and videos to county offices is March 1.
 County offices may designate an earlier deadline to allow time for review and obtaining county signatures.
 Counties submit project book and video to the state office no later than March 5.

 Where: This is a statewide program.
-Youth can prepare a food plot for judging in any county within Arkansas.
+Youth who are 4-H members in good standing can prepare a food plot within the state of Arkansas.

-Why: Apply science (plants, soils, wildlife management), technology (video production and trail cameras), engineering (constructing an exclosure cage), and mathematics (calculate area, soil amendment rates) in a hands-on learning activity; and learn field ecology and wildlife management concepts.
+Why: Apply science (plants, soils, wildlife management, ecology), technology (video production, trail cameras), engineering (constructing an exclosure cage), art (photography, sketch maps, illustrations), and mathematics (calculate area, soil amendment rates) in a hands-on learning activity.

 General Information

-• 4-H members are responsible for picking up seed packets from county offices about August 1st.
+• 4-H members are responsible for picking up seed packets from county offices in August.
 Soil test boxes and other resource materials are available from county offices upon request.

 • 4-H members are responsible for equipment, materials and supplies associated with the project with the exception of provided seeds.
 At least one exclusion cage should be placed inside the plot to observe plant growth.